-8.7 THE FUTURE OF U.S. TREATY POLICY
+7.7 THE FUTURE OF U.S. TREATY POLICY

 As more foreign countries begin to replicate the U.S. charitable sector, more such treaty provisions may be acceptable to the United States.
-One commentator has noted three reasons why the United States is willing to support certain treaty provisions allowing deductible contributions to foreign charities even though there is no indication it would be willing to create those deductions through legislation.
-Professor Zack Mason of the University of Texas (San Antonio) has posited that treaty provisions are more palatable to the United States because (i) treaty approval is far less visible than tax legislation and therefore less likely to stir public interest or make headline news, (ii) approval of relatively minor tax treaty concessions may serve other political motives by improving our position in negotiating other treaty provisions of importance to the United States, and (iii) treaty provisions regarding charitable deductions benefit the United States because they are reciprocal, whereas legislation generally is not.
-This reciprocity makes it easier for U.S. charities to attract donations from residents of the other contracting nations and may thus have some positive economic benefits for U.S.
+There are three reasons why the United States is willing to support certain treaty provisions allowing deductible contributions to foreign charities even though there is no indication it would be willing to create those deductions through legislation.
+Treaty provisions are more palatable to the United States because (i) treaty approval is far less visible than tax legislation and therefore less likely to stir public interest or make headline news, (ii) approval of relatively minor tax treaty concessions may serve other political motives by improving our position in negotiating other treaty provisions of importance to the United States, and (iii) treaty provisions regarding charitable deductions benefit the United States because they are reciprocal, whereas legislation generally is not.
+This reciprocity makes it easier for U.S. charities to attract donations from residents of the other contracting nations and may thus have some positive economic benefits for U.S. charities and, by extension, the U.S. government.
+Let us hope that such treaty provisions soon become more common.